How Long Do Car Accident Cases Usually Last in Florida?

 Unfortunately, it’s difficult to give an estimate of how long your claim will take to resolve, because there are so many variables that impact the final timeline.
 Generally speaking, the process concludes somewhere between six months and one year after the case begins, though there are also exceptions where cases may take longer to bring to a resolution.
 The question is: why?

 Florida is a no-fault insurance state, which means that when you are injured in an auto accident, you will generally file a claim with your own insurance company, regardless of who was at fault for the accident.
 While this is generally a smooth process, issues can arise that complicate these types of claims, which can extend the timeline.
 For example, the claim might be denied, or you may incur medical expenses that exceed your policy limits, leading to the need for a lawsuit or claim against the other motorist.
 There are also cases that are complicated by the involvement of multiple parties, such as a car accident at an intersection involving three or four different drivers.
+Liability in an intersection accident in Miami can be tricky, especially if involving more than two vehicles.
 Furthermore, some cases involve government entities or businesses, such as a truck accident lawsuit in Miami, in which case the trucking company and its attorneys will become involved.

 In these types of situations, you may need to negotiate a settlement agreement with the other party or parties involved in the accident – or in some instances, even go to court for a trial.
 If it becomes necessary to negotiate a settlement or go to trial before a jury, months can be added to the personal injury timeline, for a variety of reasons: